kwoodham/study-notes/nov-2015-way-of-life.md

 GK 572

-Morphology: N-DF-S Strong's: 572 Transliterated: haplotēti Root: ἁπλότης 1) singleness, simplicity, sincerity, mental honesty 1a) the virtue of one who is free from pretence and hypocrisy 2) not self seeking, openness of heart manifesting itself by generousity
+Morphology: N-DF-S Strong's: 572 Transliterated: haplotēti Root: ἁπλότης 1) singleness, simplicity, sincerity, mental honesty 1a) the virtue of one who is free from pretense and hypocrisy 2) not self seeking, openness of heart manifesting itself by generosity

 **Gloss:** Formally the quality of singleness, translated generosity, the state of giving things in a manner that shows liberality; sincerity, the moral quality of honesty expressing singleness of purpose or motivation